joshfraser/PHP-Name-Parser/README.md

 **To-do**

-* Separate the parsing of the name from the normalization & formatting
-* Make the normalization (Mister -> Mr.) and capitalization
-* Remove any words in parenthesis (not just 1 word)
 * Handle the "Lname, Fname" format
+* Separate the parsing of the name from the normalization & capitalization & make those optional.
+* Handle any number of words in parenthesis (currently only handles a single word)
 * Normalize the formatting of suffixes (PHD -> PhD)
 * Add rule to capitalize two letter names w/ no vowels (ex.
 "JP" but not "Jo")
 * Add common name libraries to allow for things like gender detection